dropthedead/rsschool-cv/cv.md

 ## About myself
-I started my career as Marine Engineer, worked in there for over 6 years, travelling across the whole world on different vessels with different nations and people, which helped a lot with english skill and me strong and extremely stress-resistant.
+I started my career as Marine Engineer, worked in there for over 6 years, travelling across the whole world on different vessels with different nations and people, which helped a lot with english skill and made me strong and extremely stress-resistant.

 But since high school I used to spend a lot of time with my PC, wondering some day it may become my job.